jason-nn/batch14-final-backend/README.md

 This is the repository for a rails app that serves as the backend for hodlr

-Hodlr is an app I built to automate the manual process I used to track crypto prices against my average buying price.
-While the average buying price calculation and acquisition cost calculations could be automated with google sheets or excel formulas, I had to manually update the coin prices every day by copying and pasting the prices.
+hodlr is an app I built to automate the manual process I used to track crypto prices against my average buying price.
+While the average buying price and acquisition cost calculations could be automated with Google Sheets or Excel formulas, I had to manually update the coin prices every day by copying and pasting the prices.
 I built hodlr so I would no longer have to do that. hodlr is able to automate not only the calculations, but the current price updates as well.

 ## Installation and Setup